flynn/flynn/docs/content/development.html.md

 $ flynn-host ps -a | xargs flynn-host stop
 ```

 *(NOTE: as jobs are stopped, the scheduler may start new jobs.
-To avoid this, stop the scehduler first)*
+To avoid this, stop the scheduler first)*

 ### stop all jobs for a particular app